fmrchallenge/fmrbenchmark/doc/usersguide/dubins_traffic.rst

 ==============================================

-Often referred to as "the second domain," the basic setting is navigation in a small network of two-lane roads with vehicles that follow unicycle-like dynamics.
+Often referred to as "the second domain," the basic setting is navigation in a small network of roads with vehicles that follow unicycle-like dynamics.

 Many components of this problem domain are not ready for users.
 To begin exploring the currently available pieces, a good place to begin is the file